-Heating and hot water

-Repair category 2

-Notes The hot water system is of an older style.
-Staining is evident to the tank.
-A plumbing contractor can advise further.
-It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
+The radiators and pipework are of an older style.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No significant defects noted.